HEGSRR/HEGSRR-Template/data/raw/public/readme.md

-# Public Data (Raw)
+# Raw Public Data

-Store raw data as collected or downloaded here if the data is permitted and licensed for public distribution. *Include required licenses and citations in this folder*.
+Store raw data as collected or downloaded here if the data is suitable for public redistribution and if the data files are less than `100mb`.
+Include any required licenses and citations in the `data/metadata` folder.